Ziyang-98/peer-prep/question-service/README.md

 The above commands will install all the dependencies and start the local development server for Question Service.

+However, before you can start using the service, you have to populate your database with the questions.
+To do this, send a **POST** request to `/api/questionService/question/test`.
+This endpoint will fetch 100 questions from leetcode API.

 ## Database Schema

 ### Problem